Universal solvent quality crossover of the zero shear rate viscosity of semidilute DNA solutions: Solvent quality crossover of the zero shear rate viscosity

+where, $\eta_{p0}^{*}$ is the value of $\eta_{p0}$ at $c = c^{*}$. \citet{Jain2012a} have shown that it is more convenient to used $\eta_{p0}^{*}$ rather than $\eta_{s}$ as the normalising variable in the development of some of their scaling arguments.
+Additionally, it ensures that the ratio ${\eta_{p0}}/{\eta_{p0}^{*}} = 1$ when $c/c^{*} = 1$, for all the systems studied here.
+Clearly, when the bare zero shear rate viscosity versus concentration data [displayed in Fig.~\ref{fig:thetavisc}~(a)], is replotted in terms of scaled variables in Fig.~\ref{fig:thetavisc}~(b), data for the different molecular weight DNA collapse on top of each other, with the viscosity ratio depending linearly on $c/c^{*}$ in the dilute regime, followed by the expected power law scaling (with an exponent of 2) in the semidilute regime.
+Note that values of viscosity at $T_\theta = 15$\degC, displayed in Fig.~\ref{fig:thetavisc}, were obtained by interpolation from values at nearby $T$ reported in Table~\ref{tab:allvisc}.

-where, the scaling exponent $\nu$ is equal to 0.5 in $\theta$-solvents, and 0.588 in very good solvents.
-The semidilute unentangled regime is expected to span the range of concentrations from $c/c^{*} = 1$ to 10 \citep{Graessley1980,RubCol03}.
-Figure~\ref{fig:thetavis} displays the ratio ${\eta_{p0}}/{\eta_{p0}^{*}}$ (where $\eta_{p0}^{*}$ is the value of $\eta_{p0}$ at $c = c^{*}$) at the $\theta$-temperature estimated here.
-Using this ratio to represent the zero shear rate viscosity data ensures that ${\eta_{p0}}/{\eta_{p0}^{*}} = 1$ when $c/c^{*} = 1$ for all the systems studied here.
-The slope of 2 that is observed in the semidilute regime is consistent with the blob scaling law for $\nu=0.5$.
-T4 DNA, which is the longest molecule in the series studied here, appears to follow the blob scaling for the largest concentration range.
-On the other hand, the 25 kbp and $\lambda$ DNA seem to crossover into the entangled regime beyond a concentration $c/c^{*} \approx 3$.
+The semidilute unentangled regime is typically expected to span the range from $c/c^{*} = 1$ to 10 \citep{Graessley1980,RubCol03}.
+Fig.~\ref{fig:thetavisc}~(b) suggests that for $\theta$-solutions, the onset of the semidilute regime for the viscosity ratio, which is dynamic property that is influenced by the presence of hydrodynamic interactions, occurs with a relatively small crossover at a concentration slightly less than $c/c^{*} = 1$.
+Further, T4 DNA, which is the longest molecule in the series studied here, appears to follow the semidilute unentangled scaling for the largest concentration range, while the 25 kbp and $\lambda$-phage DNA crossover into the entangled regime beyond a concentration $c/c^{*} \gtrsim 3$.
+The difference in the behaviour of the different DNA can be understood by the following qualitative argument.